fengranMark/PersonalizedCIR/README.md

 Four public datasets can be downloaded from TREC Interactive Knowledge Assistance Track (iKAT)(https://www.trecikat.com/).

 ## 2. Generate reformulation
 There are two approaches: one involves the selection of ptkb followed by the generation of a reformulation using the chosen ptkb, while the other entails the concurrent output of both the selected ptkb and the reformulation by the LLM.
+The prompt templates are provided in $$prompt_template.md$$.

 ### 2.1 Select ptkb
 Using LLM to select or machine choose(Add a ptkb in sequence and select the ptkb with improved NDCG@3 compared to not adding ptkb.)